 Methodology

 Exploration and Field Survey in Study Area- Chhattisgarh is located in the centre of India at a latitude of 21°27' N to 23°7' N and longitude of 80°15'E to 83°24'E .
 The geography here comprises tropical deciduous forests and fertile plains.
 The tropical climate in this region varies between 45°C during summer and 8°C during winter.
 Mainly focused on districts; Raipur, Gariyaband, Baster (Kanker), Jashpur, Kawardha and Bemetara.
-Organized large-scale surveys over different geographical zones of Chhattisgarh, by targeting the tribes like Gond, Baiga, Binjwar, Kamar, Kanwar, and Oraon.
+Organized large-scale surveys over different geographical zones of Chhattisgarh, by studying the tribes like Gond, Baiga, Binjwar, Kamar, Kanwar, and Oraon.
 Executed field visits to local markets (Hat bazaars), kitchen gardens, and other villages for observing and recording leafy vegetables (Bhaji).

 Map 1.
 Map of Chhattisgarh